rreece/rreece.github.io/outline-of-philosophy/naturalism.md

     -   1996 "Science Wars" issue of *Social Text*, 46.
 Duke University Press.
     -   Henriques, G. (2012).
 [Revisiting the Science Wars: Toward a scientific humanistic worldview](https://www.psychologytoday.com/us/blog/theory-knowledge/201206/revisiting-the-science-wars). *Psychology Today*.
     -   Kofman, A. (2018).
 [Bruno Latour, the post-truth philosopher, mounts a defense of science](https://www.nytimes.com/2018/10/25/magazine/bruno-latour-post-truth-philosopher-science.html). *New York Times*.
--   Tautological:
-    -   Of course science (scientia) is the domain of all knowledge if the tent is large enough.
-    -   TODO: Perhaps this line can be found in the work of Pigliucci?
 -   Epistemic pessimism
     -   Gefter, A. & Hoffman, D.D.
 (2016).
 [The case against reality](https://www.theatlantic.com/science/archive/2016/04/the-illusion-of-reality/479559/).
 -   Decolonising science